 As a huge fan of WordPress CMS, I use the Yoast SEO plugin and manage my canonicals with Yoast.
-Do check out my guide on Yoast SEO plugin.
+Do check out my Yoast SEO plugin guide.

 While building websites, many developers add multiple canonical tags to the same web page.
 They do not understand that the primary purpose of tags is to specify canonical pages.
 When a single page contains multiple canonical tags, the search engines find it difficult to identify the master page and differentiate it from duplicate pages.
 The webmasters must audit the website’s source code to ensure that each master page contains a single canonical tag.